By Robert Bruce Drynan

 “We know what they are,” growled the chairman, “get on with it if you must.”

-“I’m not going to report my source; he also has much to lose,” she glared at the chairman.
-At this point in the two wars we have over three thousand men and women diagnosed with PTSD, post traumatic stress disorder, over a base of 1.9 million deployed that seems a small percentage.
+“I’m not going to report my source, he also has much to lose,” she glared at the chairman.
+At this point in the two wars we have over 300 men and women suffering from PTSD, post traumatic stress disorder, over a base of 1.9 million deployed that seems a small percentage.

 It is labeled as a psychiatric disorder that can be treated, and macho soldiers won’t admit to the problem and as they say, soldier on.
 That is the tip of the iceberg.
 Medical researchers have been investigating the effects concussive brain damage, TBI, Traumatic Brain Injury.